joelryv-test/example/README.md

 Addind new some characters to README file

-New feature added in "test-branch"
+New feature added in "test-branch".